 Have you heard of ADMISSION WITHOUT JAMB?
 JAMB is NOT the only gateway to higher institution in Nigeria.
-Every year candidates who failed JAMB exam usually give up any hope of securing admission for that particular academic year hoping to wait till next year to write another JAMB exam.
+Every year candidates who failed to be admitted through JAMB usually give up any hope of securing admission for that particular academic year hoping to wait till next year to write another JAMB exam.

 Now, if you happen to be in this situation right now, it does not mean that all hope of securing admission this year is gone.
 You can still secure admission without JAMB.
 Yes!
 You got me right.
 I will outline and explain these other ways of gaining admission so you can make the choice that is best for you.

 National Open University of Nigeria (NOUN):

 Yo may have heard about the Open University of Nigeria.
 You do not require JAMB to gain admission into the Open University of Nigeria (NOUN).
 One advantage of the Open University is that there is noting like school going on strike.
 The major disadvantage is that their graduates are not allowed to participate in NYSC.
 Though the management of the university is working to resolve this issue with the government.
 So hopefully soon, they will be allowed to participate in NYSC.
 So if you will like to enrol in NOUN, visits their official website: http://nouedu.net/ to know the courses available and locate the closest study centre nationwide.

 IJMB stands for Interim Joint Matriculation Board.
 IJMB is an Advanced-Level (A-Level) Course, which you take for 9 months, after which you take a final exam that gives you a certificate.
 This certificate can then be used to apply for Direct entry admission into 200 Level in any university of your choice.
 JUPEB stands for Joint Universities Preliminary Examinations Board (JUPEB).

-Pre-degree/Remedial/Foundation Programmes are offered by many universities and is designed to support candidates who did not meet certain requirements for admission.
+Pre-degree/Remedial/Foundation Programmes are offered by many universities and is designed to support candidates who do not meet certain requirements for admission.
 After completing the programme which usually last for 7-12 months, the successful candidates are admitted into relevant undergraduate degree courses in the school they did the programme.
 We usually update information on Pre-degree/Remedial/Foundation Programmes admissions and sales of forms.
 So you can always visit the Pre-degree Admission Page for such information or updates.

 Almost all universities offer part-time degree programmes.
 The part-time degree programmes is just the same with full time degree programmes (That is admission through JAMB) in terms of certificate.
 The differences are that, not all courses are offered in part-time programme, part-time programmes takes an extra year and finally part-time graduates do not go for the National Youth Service Corps.